Seahawks notes: DB Marquise Blair out for the season with fractured kneecap

 Sidney Jones got his fourth straight start at left cornerback Monday night.
 But it was rookie Tre Brown who got the bulk of the playing time, rotating in with Jones and playing 50 snaps.
 Jones played 23.

-So who will get the start there Sunday against Jacksonville?
+So who will get the start Sunday against Jacksonville?

-Carroll wouldn’t say, but indicated that both will continue to play.
+Carroll wouldn’t say but indicated that both will continue to play.

 “I think Tre continues to show that he’s really comfortable and I just can’t get him in many situations that he isn’t in command of, so I’m really fired up about his play,” Carroll said of Brown, a fourth-round pick out of Oklahoma who made his NFL debut last week against the Steelers.
 “Sidney had a couple nice plays in the game and a nice break up on third down and all that, and so I’m happy with those guys, the way they’re playing.”

-Carroll has often said he’d prefer not to rotate at cornerback — the Seahawks never really had to during the Legion of Boom days when there were unquestioned starters on each side, and in particular Richard Sherman on the pivotal left side from 2011-17.
+Carroll has often said he’d prefer not to rotate at cornerback — the Seahawks never really had to during the Legion of Boom days when there were unquestioned starters on each side, in particular Richard Sherman on the pivotal left side from 2011-17.

-But Carroll said he’s leaving options open, joking “I’m getting over it,” when asked about his long-held stance of preferring not to rotate.
+But Carroll said he’s leaving options open, joking, “I’m getting over it,” when asked about his long-held stance of preferring not to rotate.

-“There is some comfort,” in playing just one player at each corner spot, Carroll said, before adding with a smile “see, I can get better, too.”
+“There is some comfort,” in playing just one player at each corner spot, Carroll said, before adding with a smile, “See, I can get better, too.”

 According to Pro Football Focus, Jones allowed one reception on four targets for 15 yards Monday while Brown allowed three catches on four targets for 28 yards.